Arizona HELOC Guide 2026: Compare Rates, Requirements & Top Lenders

 The choice depends on your cash flow.
 A HELOC can be a good option for rate-locked homeowners (those with 2%–4% primary mortgages) who need flexible access to funds and can manage a variable monthly payment.
 A Home Equity Investment (HEI) is better for those who want to access equity with zero monthly payments, in exchange for sharing a portion of the home’s future appreciation with the investor.

-For the complete answer on HELOC tax deductibility in 2026, see the full guide →
+For the complete answer see our HELOC tax deductibility in 2026 guide.